FromWau/WeatherScraper/README.md

 # WeatherScraper
-Scraps the weather.com site and returns an up to 48h weather forecast in json format.
+Scraps the weather.com site and returns a up to 48h weather forecast in json format.

 ## But why
-Primarly made to be piped into `jq` and used for a bar.
+Primarily made to be piped into `jq` and used for a bar.
 See `use_case_example.sh` for a script that can be used with polybar modules.

 ## Usage